UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 Joint property and custody

-Property and custody disputes still extend the timeline — 6–18 months for contested custody.
-The 2022 law does not bypass mediation requirements.
+Property and custody disputes still extend the timeline to 6 to 18 months for contested custody.
+The 2022 civil law removes mandatory reconciliation but complex disputes still take time.

 How Divorce Timeline Affects Your Visa